hazzazi/hello-world/HowTo.md

 ``` html
   <div id="sensor">SensorReading Demo</div>
 ```
-Now, if you open the browser to http://127.0.0.1:8000/, you should see the data stream.
+Now, if your client is up and it's sending data (which we haven't explained yet), you should see the data stream if you open the browser to http://127.0.0.1:8000/.